lovincyrus/cosmos-hub/README.md

 3. Use `https://rpc.nylira.net` instead
 4. Input number and search for a particular block - which API? [🤔](https://cosmos.network/rpc/#/)
 5. `/staking/delegators/{delegatorAddr}/delegations` & `/staking/validators/{validatorAddr}` are not available on [rpc.nylira.net](https://rpc.nylira.net)
 6. No available API endpoint for block details, can't `GET` it.
+Returns CORS error or 404. [reference](https://cosmos.network/rpc/#/)